Rents can be freely negotiated when the contract is signed.

 In 1900, 90% of all UK households were tenants.
 During the century the private rental sector was progressively killed off by laws giving tenants very strong tenancy rights at very low controlled rents.
 Successive governments also gave home-buyers generous tax breaks.
 By the year 2000 70% of households were owner-occupiers, and only 9% rented from private landlords.

 After the arrival to power of Margaret Thatcher the "assured shorthold tenancy" was introduced to give landlords much stronger rights (Housing Act 1988).
 This revived the private rented sector, beginning the "buy-to-let" boom.
 The Housing Act 1996 further strengthened the landlord´s position by making the assured short hold tenancy the default, unless very clear written steps are taken to set up some other tenancy.
 The Act also limited the right of tenants to refer their rent to a rent assessment committee to the initial six months, or the contract period, whichever is longer.
+Simple Landlords Insurance offers landlord insurance.
+Find out why tens of thousands of people insure their properties with them.

 #1 LOUISE WARREN | May 06, 2010